 It’s great when everyone can join in on the fun; no worrying about choosing the right kennel, the fees that can be considerable, or worrying will your dog be looked after?
-Will they be ok away from their owners?
+Will they be okay away from their owners?
 Not to mention the guilt of leaving them behind!
 Well, now you can all holiday together with a clear conscious, and what better way than in a dog-friendly campervan!

-After you have hired your campervan from our base in Southampton, you and your pet could be set up at a campsite in the beautiful New Forest which is only 11 miles away from our HQ!
+After you have hired your campervan from our base in Southampton, you and your furry friend could be set up at a campsite in the beautiful New Forest which is only 11 miles away from our HQ!
 And that is just the nearest of many others to choose from in Hampshire alone!
 Fancy somewhere further afield?
 No problem, especially with our unlimited UK mileage you can travel as far or as little as you like!
 Even the EU is possible with the correct paperwork and the green light from us of course, we need to insure the campervan for European travel so you’ll need to check with us first before leaving the UK.

 Keeping the family and your dog safe whilst driving is not a problem in our campers as long as they are properly restrained.
 Best not to let them travel on the front seats or allow them to stick their head out of the window, however amusing that looks!
-The Highway Code has this to say, “When in a vehicle make sure dogs or other animals are suitably restrained so they cannot distract you while you are driving or injure you, or themselves, if you stop quickly.
-A seat belt harness, pet carrier, dog cage or dog guard are ways of restraining animals in cars”.
+The Highway Code has this to say, “When in a vehicle make sure dogs or other animals are suitably restrained so they cannot distract you while you are driving or injure you, or themselves if you stop quickly.
+A seat belt harness, carrier, cage or guard are ways of restraining animals in cars”.

-Depending on the car safety harness you have, it should be easily transferrable into our campervans.
+Depending on the car safety harness you have, it should be easily transferable into our campervans.
 There are seatbelt points on the rear bench seat or the normal lead-type designs can be looped around the head restraints or over the arms of the captain seats.
 Just be sure that the lead allows enough movement for your dog to get comfortable but without causing any mischief whilst driving.
 To help settle your dog in their new campervan environment it might be an idea to bring their blanket or a favourite toy.